kavyaparashardatabricks/tko-autogov/docs/architecture.md

 # Architecture

-Finance Governance is a full-stack Databricks App composed of a **FastAPI backend**, a **React frontend**, and a **Lakebase (managed PostgreSQL) database** for persistent state.
+AutoGov is a full-stack Databricks App composed of a **FastAPI backend**, a **React frontend**, and a **Lakebase (managed PostgreSQL) database** for persistent state.
 The backend communicates with Databricks workspace APIs to scan Unity Catalog metadata, classify column sensitivity with a Foundation Model, and optionally enforce governance policies.

 ## System Overview